Excise Policy case: Delhi court allows businessman Dinesh Arora to turn approver | Law-Order

 - India

-During the hearing, Arora had told the court he was ready to make "true disclosure voluntarily" and expressed the desire to turn an approver in the case.
+During the hearing, Arora had told the court he was ready to make “true disclosure voluntarily” and expressed the desire to turn an approver.

+The development comes days ahead of the assembly elections in Gujarat and the polls to the Municipal Corporation of Delhi where Sisodia's AAP and the BJP are locked in a bitter contest.

 The court had earlier granted anticipatory bail to Arora after the CBI didn't opposed his petition.